 In this article, we’ll list 20 techniques that you can use to increase your business profit.
-But first, we need to review what exactly is the profit or profit margin of a company, and why learning to calculate it will help you better plan for the future of your business.
+But first, we need to review exactly what the profit or profit margin of a company is and why learning to calculate it will help you better plan for your business’s future.

 What is the Profit Margin of a Business?